Long time behaviors for the inhomogeneous NLS with a potential in $\mathbb{R}^3$: Abstract

 in the energy space $H^1(\R^3)$.
-We prove a scattering criterion, and then we use it together with Morawetz estimate to show the scattering theory. \\[0.6em] \textbf{Key Words:} Schr\"odinger equation; Virial-Morawetz estimate; Scattering theory. \\[0.6em]
+We prove a scattering criterion, and then we use it together with Morawetz estimate to show the scattering theory, which generalizes the results of Dinh \cite{DD} to the non-radial symmetric case. \ we obtain